The role of praise in working with young people

 • Who are the people they love?

-The second is for ITC workers to modify their interactions to increase positive interactions and minimise negative ones as needed to try to accomplish the preferred 5-1 ratio.
+The second step is for care workers to modify their interactions, to increase positive interactions and minimise negative ones as needed to try to accomplish the preferred 5:1 ratio.

 Tips for Using Praise